anonymous2738/Heteroscedastic_AddiVortes/README.md

 `thinning`- Retaining every posterior post burn in sample equal to thinning.
 Default retains every posterior sample post burn in.

-`plot_qq` - If TRUE will plot a predictive qqplot and give an estatistic.
+`plot_qq` - If TRUE will plot a predictive qqplot and give the estatistic.

 ### Values